 Hosting a Safe Holiday Dinner

 Family dinners and parties where food is served are a big part of the holiday season.
-To keep foodborne illness from becoming an uninvited guest at your next gathering, follow these safety tips.
+The following tips will help keep foodborne illness from becoming an uninvited guest at your next holiday gathering.

-When purchasing food for your holiday dinner, shop for cold and ready-to-eat foods right before heading for the checkout.
-Avoid foods where the packaging has been damaged.
+When purchasing food for your holiday dinner, buy nonperishable items first and shop for cold and ready-to-eat foods right before heading for the checkout.
+Avoid buying foods past the expiration date or where the packaging has been damaged.
 If ordering food for delivery, make sure someone is home to receive the food and that it is delivered cold.

 Thaw Frozen Items Properly